MomentaiChris26/nerdsparadise/README.md

 2. They'll be prompted to confirm if they want to delete the file.
 3. If yes is selected, the game will be deleted.

+In order to avoid the user from trying to search for a game that may not exist in the database, a method was used where the title of the games were retrieved and presented in a menu.
+The user then selects the game they want to delete.

-## Adding a new game or displaying all games outside of the program.
+## Adding a new game or displaying all games outside of the application.

-This feature allows a user to add a game or display all games in the database outside the program.
+This feature allows a user to add a game or display all games in the database outside the application.

-1. To display all games outside the program enter the following in terminal:
+1. To display all games outside the application enter the following in terminal:

 ````
 $ ruby app.rb display
 ````

-2. If they want to add a game to the database outside the program, enter the following in terminal:
+2. If they want to add a game to the database outside the application, enter the following in terminal:

 ````
 $ruby app.rb add <name of game>